MischaU8/yumyum/modelling/model-an-infinity-symbol_rdigNAuqfKY.md

 Uploaded: 2023-05-22

-yum yum deployed here with a quick look at modeling an infinity symbol and plasticity start by creating a circle curve press shift s to subdivide the curve move the top Point down and the bottom point up to squeeze the center of
+yum yum deployed here with a quick look at modeling an infinity symbol in Plasticity start by creating a circle curve press shift s to subdivide the curve move the top Point down and the bottom point up to squeeze the center of